What is Wool?

-The different steps for turning fibers into wool are as follows: Shearing: the sheep’s fleece is separated from its body along with a thin layer of skin.
+The different steps for turning fibres into wool are as follows: Shearing: the sheep’s fleece is separated from its body along with a thin layer of skin.
 Scouring: The hair-sheared skin is washed vigorously in tanks to absorb oil, dust and soil.
-The fibers are straightened into yarn, combed, and rolled.
+The fibres are straightened into yarn, combed, and rolled.

 What is the softest wool fabric?